bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 + All clients
 + Single client (thanks to [Nick O'Leary](https://github.com/knolleary) who provided me the basic idea for this option !)

-Watching the images from an IP camera is an example of an infinite stream.  **All clients** hook in to the existing stream, and they receive the data ***from that moment on***.
+Watching camera images from our Node-Red flow, is an example of an infinite stream.  **All clients** hook in to the same existing stream, and they receive the same data ***from that moment on***.
 Indeed for e.g. a camera stream, you only need to see the images from now on (not the old ones).
-Note that the flow can pass data (e.g. images) to the encoder node, even when no clients are listening: the data will simply be ignored.
+Note that other nodes in the flow can pass data (e.g. images) to the encoder node, even when no clients are listening: the data will simply be ignored.

 ![Stream all](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_all.png)
 ```